NIKE Inc. (NKE) Shares Down Despite Recent Market Volatility

 Raymond James, on the other hand, stated in their research note that they expect to see NKE reach a price target of $99.
 The rating they have provided for NKE stocks is “Outperform” according to the report published on October 13th, 2022.

-During the last 5 trading sessions, NKE rose by +1.38%, which changed the moving average for the period of 200-days by +3.68% in comparison to the 20-day moving average, which settled at $122.10.
-In addition, NIKE Inc. saw 2.70% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NKE fell by -1.43%, which changed the moving average for the period of 200-days by +9.14% in comparison to the 20-day moving average, which settled at $121.27.
+In addition, NIKE Inc. saw 0.73% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading